omfj/dotfiles/README.md

 # dotfiles

-the dotfiles for my arch, bspwm, polybar setup with dunst, picom
+The dotfiles for my arch computer and my macbook